Tenser-creator/Movie-Recommendation./README.md

-# Movie Recommendation Based on Emotion
+# 🎬 Emotion-Based Movie Recommendation System

+Real-time facial emotion detection and movie recommendation using OpenCV, Flask, and Machine Learning.

 A Flask web app that captures a live webcam frame, detects the user's dominant facial emotion using OpenCV, and recommends movies that match that mood.